CityOfVernonia/floodplain-development-standard-operating-procedures/index.markdown

 1. The Floodplain Manager communicates to the applicant in writing:

     1. Minimum foundation elevation (DFE) along with flood venting, crawlspace fill, lowest mechanical, and flood proof materials requirements.

     1. Submitted building plans must reflect the requirements.

     1. It is the applicant's responsibility to contact the Elevation Certificate provider to verify the foundation elevation prior to constructing on the foundation.

-   1. It is the applicant’s responsibility to ensure the requirements are met during construction; and failure to meet the requirements will result in the Certificate of Occupancy not being issued until deficiencies are corrected.
+    1. It is the applicant's responsibility to ensure the requirements are met during construction; and failure to meet the requirements will result in the Certificate of Occupancy not being issued until deficiencies are corrected.

     > In the event the building plans do not reflect the requirements, the Floodplain Manager notifies the applicant of the deficiencies in writing; requiring revised plans be submitted prior to building plan review and issuing of permits.
 STOP!

 1. When the New Home Packet (new dwelling) or building permit (elevation of existing dwelling), is submitted the Floodplain Manager reviews the building plans to ensure the plans reflect the requirements.

 1. For new dwellings only: The Engineer reviews proposed grading, roadway, water, wastewater, and stormwater plans to ensure those activities do not pose a risk of increased flood damage; and minimize or eliminate infiltration into the water and wastewater systems during flood events.

 > In the event the proposed activities may pose a risk of increased flood damage or cause excessive infiltration into the water and wastewater systems during flood events, the City Engineer notifies the applicant in writing; requiring revised plans and/or additional documentation for review prior to approving the Engineering Permit and issuing permits.
 STOP!

 1. Upon completion of the foundation, the applicant contacts the Elevation Certificate provider to verify the foundation elevation.